Mathuv/guides-django/README.md

 ## Starters

 This repo has many subdirectories called `starters`.
 Each `starter` is a guide that is going to walk through one concept or technique.
-What follows is an overview of the `starters` currently available.
+What follows is an overview of the `starters` currently available.  `starter`'s 1-3 can be seen as one offs.  `starter 4 +` are actualy cookiecutter templates that can be used to build django projects right away.
+Here is an overview of the templates currently available.

 **starter_01**
 > This guide will show users how to start using vagrant and django